Looking for Jobs in Japan as a Foreigner: Your Best Guide

 This guide sheds light on popular jobs for foreigners in Japan.
 Including sectors like education, teach English in Japan, as well as positions in technology, healthcare and hospitality, which are high in demand.
+If you are living in Japan or looking to move to Japan, you should check this out.

 In 2019, Japan started its visa type of “Special Skilled Worker (SSW).”
 This is because Japan is currently experiencing an economic labor shortage.
 Thus, Japan will accept around 820,000 foreign skilled workers between 2024 and 2029.

-During the 1990s and early 2000s, Japan's tech industryfailed to build its software industry, but chose to focus on hardware instead.
+During the 1990s and early 2000s, Japan's tech industry failed to build its software industry, but chose to focus on hardware instead.
 Before 2012, Japanese companies saw programming as a low priority and paid their employees low salaries.
 However, since 2020, Japan’s tech industry has been playing catch-up.

 Today, IT professionals are in high demand in Japan due to the low number of skilled workers available.
 This has meant that software engineering has become the largest job in demand for foreign workers.

 Be aware that IT recruitment has been reported to be highly competitive.
 Companies are looking for highly skilled and experienced candidates.
-IT jobs that do not require extensive experience, usually require strong Japanese language skills.

 Engineering is another sector where foreigners can find growing employment opportunities in Japan.
 The demand for skilled engineers spans across electrical, mechanical, and civil engineering.

 Foreign engineers often find positions in Japan's leading industries, including automotive, aerospace, and electronics, with opportunities for career advancement and high earning potential.
-Knowledge of the Japanese language can be beneficial but is not always necessary.

-The requirements include a bachelor's degree, a high level of English, and a no criminal record.
+A bachelor's degree, a high level of English, and a no criminal record.
 Position as a teacher usually require certifications and teaching experience.

 Teaching jobs at the university level usually require a minimum of a master’s degree.
 Although I have seen some people get a university contract with just bachelor’s degree.